Global Grading Systems Uncovered

 What are the Pros and Cons of Grading Systems?

-While grading system is a more enhanced system where students scoring in a broad category are all graded in the same slot.
-While this may be regarded as a boon by few, others may always feel its a bane.
+The grading system is enhanced, where students scoring in a broad category are all graded in the same slot.
+While few may regard this as a boon, others may always feel its a bane.
 Let us check out some of the pros and cons of grading systems in the table below:

 Cons of Grading System |